What is Polycystic Ovary Disorder?

 - Irregular periods.
 You may observe irregular periods or delayed menstrual cycle due to the abnormality in maturation of the egg.

 - Difficulty in getting pregnant due to irregular and delayed or failed ovulation.
-The abnormal levels of hormones prevent the follicles from maturing and releasing the egg, causing delayed or failed ovulation.
+The hormone imbalance in the body prevent the follicles from maturing and releasing the egg, causing delayed or failed ovulation.
 This heavily affects the menstrual cycle and thereby your periods.
 Many women are diagnosed with PCOD when they visit the doctor regarding their unsuccessful attempts at getting pregnant.

 - Hair loss or excessive thinning of hair.
 This symptom, too, is due to the increased production of male hormones in the body.